 Within the 19 counties of our archdiocese, there are 34 incarceration facilities with over 10,000 Catholics making our prison population one of the largest “parishes” in the archdioceses.
 In addition, two immigrant centers are also served.
 Needless to say, it takes many dedicated volunteers (lay, religious and clergy) who are willing to minister to these fellow Catholics through worship services, prayer, and teaching.
-If you feel God is calling you to this ministry and would like more information about the various areas to service, please contact Deacon Bob.
+If you feel God is calling you to this ministry and would like more information about the various areas to service, please contact the Department for Pastoral Ministries.